Gregor Rioch: Coaching career

 Rioch obtained a UEFA A licence coach at the age of 23 and became the holder of the UEFA Pro Licence coaching award in July 2011.

 On leaving Leigh RMI, he was appointed manager of Danish club Køge BK.
 He spent two years as the youngest manager in Denmark at the age of 29 before returning to England in 2006 to coach Manchester City's under-17s, then their reserves.
-After only a year, he left to become the academy manager of Coventry City in 2007 and has gone on to develop a number of talented players for the club's first team.
+After only a year, he left to become the academy manager of Coventry City in 2007 and developed a number of talented players for the club's first team.